 The movie depicts the journey of Ben, a troubled teenager who visits his estranged father in Morocco and meets a Berber girl who shows him her country.
 What starts as a vacation abroad turns into a journey of self-discovery, growth and reconciliation.
 Directed by Caroline Link (who also directed Nowhere in Africa).

 This and several other movies just make me want to explore Morocco.
-We had planned to head there during Winter 2020 but in the end, decided to go to Turkey instead.
-Another time, hopefully, we’ll make it there.
+We are planning to head there in January 2024.

 22. Lawrence of Arabia (1962/8.3)

-Set during WWI, this epic movie tells the story of T. E. Lawrence, a Colonel in the British Army, who successfully united the Arab tribes and led them to defeat the Ottoman Empire.
+Set during World War One, this epic movie tells the story of T. E. Lawrence, a Colonel in the British Army, who successfully united the Arab tribes and led them to defeat the Ottoman Empire.
 Features movie icons Peter O’Toole, Omar Sharif, Alec Guinness and Anthony Quinn, and won seven Oscars, including Best Picture, Best Director and Best Cinematography.